inovex/elements/packages/elements/src/components/ino-input/readme.md

 ## Additional Hints

 **Outlined**: The component is by default a box component with ripple underline.
-Provide `ino-outline` to use the material outline design.
+Provide `outline` to use the material outline design.

-**Labels**: The component shows a floating label containing the value of `ino-label`.
+**Labels**: The component shows a floating label containing the value of `label`.

-**Helper Text**: The component shows an optional helper text underneath the input field (`ino-helper`).
+**Helper Text**: The component shows an optional helper text underneath the input field (`helper`).
 By default, the helper text will be visible as soon as the user focuses on the input field.
-Set `ino-helper-persistent` to show it all the time.
-Furthermore, use `ino-helper-validation` to style the helper text as validation message.
+Set `helper-persistent` to show it all the time.
+Furthermore, use `helper-validation` to style the helper text as validation message.

-**Icons**: There are currently two options two place an icon: at the start/left (`ino-icon-leading`) or at the end/right (`ino-icon-trailing`).
+**Icons**: There are currently two options two place an icon: at the start/left (`icon-leading`) or at the end/right (`icon-trailing`).
 To specify an icon, use either the `ino-icon`-Component (preferred) or use an icon of your choice and place it inside the `ino-input`-Element.
-Additionally you have to provide either `slot=ino-icon-leading` or `slot="ino-icon-trailing`to your icon element.
+Additionally, you have to provide either `slot=icon-leading` or `slot="icon-trailing`to your icon element.

 **Datalist**: Provide the id of the datalist child and a list with possible selectable values will be displayed and filtered with every keystroke.
 See [datalist](https://developer.mozilla.org/de/docs/Web/HTML/Element/datalist) for more information.